New England Aquarium: Conservation

 The aquarium has advocated for action on climate change, sustainable fishing practices, and marine animal conservation at the city, state, and federal level.
 Aquarium scientists also work with some large seafood companies to improve their practices.
 The aquarium has publicly pushed for the development of alternatives to traditional American lobster fishing to protect North Atlantic right whales, which has been protested by Maine lobstermen, and provided research to guide offshore wind development, which has been criticized by some other right whale advocates due to its potential impact on the endangered animals.

 In the 1970s and 80s, the aquarium and numerous other local organizations called for the cleanup of Boston Harbor and the Charles River to make it safe for fishing and swimming, which was ultimately successful.

 Whale watch

 During the months of April–October, the aquarium partners with Boston Harbor Cruises to bring whale watchers 30 miles (48 km) east of Boston Harbor to the Stellwagen Bank Marine Sanctuary.
 Boats keep a responsible distance as on-board naturalists provide narration.
-Sightings of whales and many other marine animals is all but guaranteed as the sanctuary is a rich feeding ground is for humpback whales, finback whales, minke whales, pilot whales, large pods of dolphins, and the endangered North Atlantic right whale.
+Sightings of whales and many other marine animals are almost guaranteed, as the sanctuary is a rich feeding ground is for humpback whales, finback whales, minke whales, pilot whales, large pods of dolphins, and the endangered North Atlantic right whale.
 Most trips last around 3 to 4 hours.
 If no whales are sighted, guests receive a voucher for another cruise.